The topologies and the differentiable structures of the images of special generic maps having simple structures: A new class of special generic maps having simple structures and their images.

-We do not know whether general studies on $4$-dimensional polyhedra or $5$-dimensional compact manifolds with non-empty boundaries such as \cite{whitehead} and studies of this type can help us to study these problems. \end{Rem}
+We do not know whether general studies on $4$-dimensional polyhedra or $5$-dimensional compact manifolds with non-empty boundaries such as \cite{whitehead} and studies of this type can help us to study these problems.
+We present a related explicit conjecture or a description of \cite{kitazawa8}.
+Remark 1 of \cite{kitazawa8} implicitly conjectures that $7$-dimensional closed, simply-connected and spin manifolds whose cohomology rings are isomorphic to that of a product of (a copy of) $S^3$ and (that of) the complex projective plane admit no special generic maps into ${\mathbb{R}}^n$ for $n=5,6$.
+These manifolds are also studied in \cite{wang}.
+We cannot deduce that such manifolds admit no special generic maps from Theorem \ref{thm:1} of the present paper. \end{Rem}